David Barnhill, Director

 Environmental Studies 318 3 (crs.)

 Wildlife Behavior and Conservation

 This course is designed to teach the fundamental theory of behavioral ecology and then apply that theory to wildlife conservation.
 We will examine how environments shape organisms' lives and what that means for our efforts to manage and conserve species.
-The specific course objectives are to 1) gain a rigorous biological foundation in behavioral ecology, evolutionary biology, and related topics in order to understand how environments shape behavior; 2) provide a forum for discussion of current issues in conservation biology; 3) develop a framework for applying behavior ecological theory to wildlife conservation.
+The specific course objectives are to: 1) gain a rigorous biological foundation in behavioral ecology, evolutionary biology, and related topics in order to understand how environments shape behavior; 2) provide a forum for discussion of current issues in conservation biology; and 3) develop a framework for applying behavior ecological theory to wildlife conservation.
 Cross-listed: Biology 318/Environmental Studies 318.
 Students may receive credit for only one of the two cross-listed courses.
 Prerequisites: Biology 105 or Biology 260/Environmental Studies 260 or consent of instructor.
 (3+0)

 Environmental Studies 320 3 (crs.)

 Topics in Campus Sustainability

 This course examines the concept of sustainability at three levels: 1) as a social issue facing the global community; 2) as a guiding principle for the operations, teaching, research and outreach at institutions of higher education; and 3) as a set of specific challenges facing our own university.
 Students in this course will engage in a variety of hands-on projects designed to explore these three elements of sustainability.
 Prerequisites: Environmental Studies 101 or consent of the instructor.
 Special course fees may apply.